HashirX-ux/Pacman/Journal.md

 The key singls for the game control by the keyboard is done gng..
 Looks good to me..
 <img width="726" height="407" alt="image" src="https://github.com/user-attachments/assets/4d1fd5b9-7c94-41d6-8a10-360a82befe4b" />
 <br>
+Now we need to update the x and y position and in order to do so in a function called move..